 Private Rocker was a non-traditional soldier.
 He was of a middling height and rail thin.
 His lack of heft stemmed from a diet of Cokes, cigarettes, and beer.
 His facial features were long and delicate.
 He had dark, sad, searching eyes.
 In contrast to the vulnerability displayed in his face, he wore his hair in an aggressive-looking mohawk, with the front bangs hanging down over his forehead.
 When off duty, he dressed as a gothic punk rocker.
 I frequently saw him wearing a sleeveless t-shirt, a metal studded black belt with a chain hanging from it, ragged blue jeans rolled up at the cuffs, and pair of old, black, combat boots.
 Rocker really liked punk music and such bands as the Butthole Surfers and Sex Pistols.
 On weekends he’d drive down to Omaha to go to rave parties.
 Once, he came into the office on a Sunday morning with his head mottled with blue and black bruises.
 I asked him if he had been in a fight the night before.
 He said, “No, I went to a concert and threw myself off the stage.”
 Astonished, I asked, “Why’d you do that?”
 Rocker responded, “That’s just what you do.”

 The company established its bivouac in a grove of stunted pine trees located in the midst of an expansive plain of sage brush and yucca.
 Three miles to the west of our position stood Cheyenne Mountain.
 NORAD (North American Aerospace Defense Command) had its headquarters deep inside the mountain.
 In the event of a surprise nuclear first strike by the Soviet Union, NORAD would track incoming Russian missiles from Cheyenne Mountain and then direct a U.S. counter-strike.
 The entire complex was vital to the U.S.’s nuclear war fighting capability.
 Undoubtedly, because of NORAD’s importance to U.S. defense strategy, the Soviets had NORAD targeted for destruction.
 In the 1960s, hoping to make the facility nuclear-bomb-proof, the U.S. Army Corps of Engineers built a series of bunkers in the mountain’s depths.
 Each of the bunkers rested atop giant shock absorbers.
-If and when the gigantic Russian nuclear bombs went off outside the mountain, the shock absorbers would keep the facility stable and hopefully operational.
+If and when the gigantic Russian nuclear bombs went off atop the mountain, the shock absorbers would supposedly keep the Air Force personnel inside the complex from feeling any discomfort.

 On the nights I pulled guard duty during the 3rd Battalion’s two weeks of annual training, I stood out on the plains of Colorado and looked up at Cheyenne Mountain.
 Stretching across the mountain’s utmost heights, a mass of red lights blinked on and off, warning low-flying aircraft of the presence of a cluster of antennae.
 Below, at the base of the mountain, glaring white lights illuminated the northern tunnel entrance.
 The presence of NORAD only a few miles from my position did not make me feel safe.
 I viewed the mountain with a palpable sense of fear.
-If the Soviets decided to launch a first strike while I puttered around on guard duty, I would be incinerated in the ensuing blasts.
+If the Soviets decided to launch a first strike while I was on guard duty, well, I knew I’d disappear – poof – gone.

 Reagan’s Neo Cold War explained the 3rd Battalion’s deployment to the desert east of Cheyenne Mountain.
 We were there to train for war against the Red Army.
 If war came, we were to be shipped to either the central plains of Europe or to the Aleutian Islands of Alaska.